 If you wish to change your address details, please complete the online update contact details form.

 For further information, please contact RevenueSA.

-We are currently experiencing a high volume of calls and emails regarding the letter received in regard to South Australian Land Tax Changes 2020-21.
+We are currently experiencing a high volume of calls and emails regarding the 2020-21 Land Tax Assessments.
 Our team are working hard to respond to all queries as quickly as possible during this busy period.
 We apologise for any inconvenience this may have caused and appreciate your patience.